apeck12/mlflow_denoiset/TUTORIAL.md

 The key steps to packaging an MLflow model are:

 1. **Define an MLflow Model Class:** You will create a class that inherits from the `mlflow.pyfunc.PythonModel` class.
-This class will encapsulate all the logic needed to load your PyTorch model and invoke a prediction operation using the underlying framework model.
+Your class will encapsulate all the logic needed to load your PyTorch model and invoke a prediction operation using the underlying framework model.
 2. **Specify Dependencies:** You will create a `requirements.txt` file to list all the Python packages your model needs (like `torch`, `numpy`, etc.).
 MLflow will use this to create a reproducible Python environment when the model is invoked.
 3. **Define a script to create the MLflow model package:** You will create a `package.py` Python script that call MLflow's `mlflow.pyfunc.save_model()` function to package all required model code, data, and metadata into a directory structure that follows MLflow's packaging format.
 This directory will constitute the "MLflow model".

 ## Step-by-Step Instructions with Example Code

 These steps assume you have already trained a model and saved it using your ML framework of choice.
 For example, if using PyTorch, you will have a `model.pt` file.
+For the purposes of this tutorial, an example `model.pt` file can be created by running [`train.py`](./train.py).

-For this example, we will also assume there is an auxiliary file, `labels.txt` that is needed to perform inference.
+For this example, we will also assume there is an auxiliary file, `labels.txt` that is needed to perform a transformation on the output after inference.

 ### 1. Setup